rohancragg/blog-notes/docs/misc/ai.md

 [Click here to make your own variation!](https://designer.microsoft.com/image-creator?p=Caricature+profile+photo+of+a+%5Bmiddle-aged%5D+%5Bfather+%5Dnamed+%27%5BRohan%5D%27+wearing+%5Ba+green+lambs-wool+sweater%5D+and+a+%5Byellow+check+shirt%5D+%5Bplaying+the+fiddle%5D+in+the+style+of+%5BThe+Simpson%27s+cartoon%5D&referrer=PromptTemplate)

+!!!
+Tip
+    This isn't at all clear from the user interface, but each time you generate an image in Microsoft Designer (it's purely a web app) it saves the three generated images into the [OneDrive](https://onedrive.live.com/) storage for the account that you used to sign in to Designer.
+If you are signed into the OneDrive app on your PC desktop then you will also see the files syncronosed to your OneDrive directory location in a folder named `\Apps\Designer\Generated Content\`

-See if you can guess what variations of the above prompt I used for these!
+See if you can guess what variations of the above prompt I used for these!:

 <div class="gallery" markdown>